Event Calendar

 • 3.2.2 - I generate assessment tasks that are inclusive and transparent measures of student learning, so students have equitable opportunities to demonstrate their learning

 This session will introduce you to using one of USask’s AI tools: Microsoft Copilot.
+A licensed and protected version of Copilot is available to USask faculty, staff, and students.
 We’ll start with the basics, so even if you’ve never used AI before, this session is for you.
 By the end of this session, you’ll be able to:

 • Explain what Microsoft Copilot is, including its key uses and features.